PotionSeeker/Block-Swap-Advanced/README.md

 <img width="1168" height="748" alt="block_swap_demo" src="https://github.com/user-attachments/assets/e8c0f865-1232-48f2-8e71-3f85f4b7b8d4" />

 # Block Swapping Configuration
-By modifying a config file called block_swap.json5, players are able to swap any number of blocks from one type into another using a variety of different options.
+By modifying a config file called block_swap.json5, players are able to swap any number of blocks from one type into another using a variety of different options: you can make sure that all ores from a variety of different mods are the same type, or you could turn the Nether into a frozen wasteland.

 The config file is stored in 'serverconfig/block_swap.json5' for each world (e.g., 'world/serverconfig/block_swap.json5')